GangulliGanesh/EfficientNet_B3/Readme.md

 2.cd to Efficientnet_B3 ,Run -sudo chmod +x install.sh <br/>
 3.Run ./install.sh <br/>
 4.Open jupyter notebook and change the kernal to Efficientnet.<br/>
-5.Link to download pre-trained model --https://drive.google.com/open?id=1-FpDRejrZsgzc3blAMDNS-w6IL2O8Vyd
+5.To test you have to run All the sections except for Adding new layers and Training of Notebook.ipynb.Link to download pre-trained model --https://drive.google.com/open?id=1-FpDRejrZsgzc3blAMDNS-w6IL2O8Vyd